 this plan shows a toilet room with a water closet and lavatory

 Unlike a toilet room, a toilet compartment does not require a turning space within, although door maneuvering clearances will be required.

 If a restroom is not a public space per se, but for a worker or staff, are we still required to provide it as accessible?

 Yes.
 100% of all toilet rooms are required to be accessible.
-A staff toilet or a non-public toilet are not excempted.
+A staff toilet or a non-public toilet are not exempted.
 There are some exceptions for single user unisex restrooms that are clustered together.
 Those will only require 50% of them to be accessible.
-And even private toilet rooms that are accessed by someone’s office only are not fully excempted and must comply with certain requirements.
+And even private toilet rooms that are accessed by someone’s office only are not fully exempted and must comply with certain requirements.
 I wrote a newsletter

 about that if you would like more information.

 Is the distance of a double toilet paper dispenser from the edge of the toilet seat measured to the middle of the dispenser as a unit? to the closest roll? or to the furthest roll?

 We measure the toilet paper dispenser to the centerline of the double roll.